hantsy/spring-reactive-sample/docs/data/intro.md

 RDBMS support, such as JDBC and JPA are designated for blocking access will not work under the new WebFlux applications.

 To resolve the problem, Spring team leads a new reactive specification [R2dbc](https://R2dbc.io) to access RDBMS.
-Similar to the JDBC specification, it provides a collection of standardized APIs and allow you to implement your own database drivers through `r2dbc-spi`.
+Similar to the JDBC specification, R2dbc provides a collection of standardized APIs and allow you to implement your own database drivers through `r2dbc-spi`.
+Currently, MySQL(and MariaDB), MSSQL, Oracle, H2, PostgresSQL have got support.
 Check the [R2dbc website](https://r2dbc.io/) for more info.

-Currently, MySQL(and MariaDB), MSSQL, Oracle, H2, PostgresSQL have got support.

 ## Reactive Repository